Explore

 Discord’s registration screen

-User profiles
+2. User profiles

 The key thing to consider when it comes to profiles is that users should be able to customize them in any way they want — for example, quickly change contact details, profile pictures, or nicknames.
-It is also important to give them the freedom to choose what information is displayed publicly and what is kept private.
+It’s also important to give them the freedom to choose what information is displayed publicly and what is kept private.

 If you want your clients to provide additional information, gamify the video conferencing platform experience — reward them with achievements and badges for reaching each profile-related milestone.
-This makes the process the more engaging.
+This makes the process more engaging.

 A screenshot of Telegram